Home

 A Wheelchair Accessible Van

-Converting an ordinary van into a wheelchair accessible van requires substantial alterations to ensure the van meets Federal Motor Vehicle Safety Standards, as well as provides a comfortable ride for the wheelchair user and passengers.
+Adapting a standard van into a wheelchair accessible van requires substantial alterations to ensure the vehicle meets Federal Motor Vehicle Safety Standards, as well as provides a comfortable ride for the wheelchair user and passengers.

 An excellent resource on safety and requirements is the National Mobility Equipment Dealers Association (nmeda.org).
 This organization is comprised of mobility dealers, manufacturers, and rehabilitation professions who advocate for safe, reliable vehicles and modifications to enhance accessibility for all people.